ckieras/CSCI-125-R-Project/README.md

 apply(w,2,mean)

 Is it easier to see a warming trend?
 What is the average temperature of the 1990s?
-The mean temperature is 57.8507.
-Yes, there is a warming trend in the 1990s.
+Yes, the second half of the 1990s, compared to the first half of the 1990s, in generally warmer.
+So, there is a warming trend in the 1990s.The mean temperature is 57.8507.
 ##EX 10
 #Plot the monthly average temperature of every month in the 1890s.